gdkimaiyo/todo-list-app/README.md

 # todo-list-app

-This is a simple To Do list Web application created with vue
+This is a simple Todo list Web application created with vue

 ## Application functionalities